adfaure/adfaure.github.io/content/blog/ai-consciousness.md

 this sentence will be splited into subwords, then transcripted to numbers corresponding to these subwords.

-TODO: Illustration

 This phase is generally independent to the process of the neural network.
 It allows to transform a sentence into a set of numbers easier to be interpreted by the neural network.

-Then, for each number, the neural network transform them into vectors and matrixes, several times, on multiple parallel layers.
+Then, for each number, the neural network transform them into a first layer of vectors, called ["embeddings"](https://towardsdatascience.com/a-guide-to-word-embeddings-8a23817ab60f).
+These vectors are then transformed into other vectors and matrixes by the neural network, several times, on multiple parallel layers.

 For example, the model [GPT-2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf), a model similar to LaMDA, has thousands of artificial neurons split in 48 layers (for the biggest version).
 Unfortunately, we don't have these information for LaMDA.

+This process is called "*abstraction*" and offer internal representation, through the different layers of vectors and matrixes, of different concepts.
-This process can be called "*abstraction*".
-Each neuron will be more sensible to a certain abstract concept of the problem to solve.
+In addition, each neuron and group of neurons will be more sensible to the detection of certain concepts, according to the problem to solve.
-Each group of neurons will be more specialized to treat a certain aspect of the function to approximate.
-For example, as certain group of neurons will be activated when the sentence to treat includes the word "me" or "you", but will stay deactivated in front of the word "cat".
+For example, some groups of neurons will be activated when the sentence to treat includes the word "me" or "you", but will stay deactivated in front of the word "cat".

-TODO: Illustration ?
+In other words, in a neural network there is internal representation of "me" or "myself", even if no process of self-reflection has been detected yet.

-In other words, when a neural network is train to approximate the function "answer like a humans", it also approximate unknown sub-functions allowing to optimize its results.
+Furthermore, when a neural network is trained to approximate a function such as "answer like a human", it also approximate unknown sub-functions, through some groups of neurons, allowing it to optimize its results.
-So, if something like "conscious" can appears in a neural network, it could come from the approximation of one of these unknown sub-functions.
+So, if something like "consciousness" can appears in a neural network, it could come from the approximation of one of these unknown sub-functions.